-Curry History Timeline
+Curry School Timeline

 The status of the Curry School improved when the Carnegie Foundation recognized the University as an “approved college.”
 In a letter to the University Board of Visitors announcing the decision, the foundation acknowledged not only the University’s rich history, eminent faculty, and rising admission standards, but also made reference to “the work which has been done … in the development of the secondary schools of the state.”

-Thanks to Alderman’s persistent efforts on its behalf, the Curry School gained its own home when the Peabody Educational Fund appropriated funds for the construction of a building to house its expanding programs.
+The Curry School gained its own home when the Peabody Educational Fund appropriated funds for the construction of a building to house its expanding programs.
 At its 1914 opening, Peabody Hall was described as “of sufficient dignity for a department of equal rank and dignity with any other in the University.”

 John Levi Manahan joined the faculty in 1916—and was appointed dean of the newly organized Department of Education in 1920.
 Manahan had a background in school administration and, in addition to developing existing programs in this area, was interested in developing a primary school (or a “school of childhood,” as he called it) in Peabody Hall.
 This school would provide opportunities for working educators to observe superior instruction by expert teachers and to establish a framework for “careful study … of the capacities and needs of each pupil as an individual and appropriate methods and content employed to meet these needs.”
 Although he was never able to create a laboratory school in Peabody Hall, Manahan launches a program of experimental education and teacher training that enabled students to perform “directed observation and teaching” in local schools.